-The Trust's portfolio invests significantly in the common stocks of communication services companies, consumer product companies, financial companies, health care companies, industrial companies, information technology companies, and real estate investment trusts.
-Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks.
+Industry Risks.
+In addition, the Trust's portfolio holdings are concentrated in the common stocks of information technology companies.
+A trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute 25% or more of the total asset value of the portfolio.
+The Trust's portfolio also invests significantly in the common stocks of consumer product companies, financial companies, health care companies, industrial companies, and real estate investment trusts.
+Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks for each of these sectors.
 Compared to the broad market, an individual industry or sector may be more strongly affected by: